 The parenting plan not only looks at the present but anticipates future events such as college and trade schools.
 Parents have many options available to them to rigorously save early for such milestones.

-Financial flexibility and cost sharing to meet child expenses becomes paramount.
+Financial flexibility and cost-sharing to meet child expenses becomes paramount.
 Employment health plans are coordinated so expenses can be absorbed by the best accommodating plan.
 House league may be substituted for rep hockey to make ends meet so team and skills development may continue.

 Issue resolution: Judge or Parenting coordinator?

 How parents communicate with each other to satisfy these scheduling and cost issues demonstrates their ability to focus on their child’s needs.
-Sometimes, they just aren’t able to find middle ground.
+Sometimes, they just aren’t able to find a middle ground.

-Parenting plan will provide steps to help parents resolve these differences.
+A parenting plan will provide steps to help parents resolve these differences.
 Often the issue resolution starts with an effort between the parents to accurately express the problem in writing.
 This can sometimes clear up assumptions and lay bare the competing needs and desires at stake.
 If satisfaction has not been reached for both parents, the next step may be to bring in a mediator or parenting coordinator.

-If interest based mediation helped the parents achieve the first parenting arrangement, this may again help unlock a stalemate.
+If interest-based mediation helped the parents achieve the first parenting arrangement, this may again help unlock a stalemate.
 The collaborative process offers a neutral parenting specialist or parenting coordinator to work out a child-focused plan.
 Having a court order in hand means returning to court to vary the order setting out the terms of the parenting plan.